What are the key features of gamification

 Learning

 The acquisition of new patterns of behaviour through practice is linked to the real and virtual rewards we receive when we perform them.
-Dopamine is released after performing redundant actions, which encourages our brain to perceive them as something positive.
+Dopamine is released after performing arbitrary actions, which encourages our brain to perceive them as something positive.

 This is especially useful in creating most marketing games.
 Ultimately, most of the time it’s just going to be a fun experience.
 A customised game of Connect 4 or Pacman that promotes certain products and services and offers a shot at a prize or reward serves the player in the moment, but can give the business, or game designer, valuable personal details and a channel through which to distribute purchasing incentives.
 In the case of a tailored Product Recommendation Quiz, it’s slightly different, as while this is still marketing, it’s more informative and constructive for the user.